-The D.C. health lab has tested 13,706 blood samples.
-Only 809 people carried coronavirus antibodies.
+D.C. has tested 13,706 blood samples.
+Only 809 carried coronavirus antibodies.

 The uncertainty about what the tests demonstrate hasn’t kept residents from filling every appointment slot.

-Anne McCormick-Hocine got tested last week in the Centers for Disease Control and Prevention trailer parked in Navy Yard’s Canal Park, one of three free testing locations being offered by the city.
+Anne McCormick-Hocine got tested last week in the CDC trailer parked in Navy Yard’s Canal Park, one of three free testing locations being offered by the city.
 (Doctors also are testing their patients in private medical offices.)
 “I am 98 percent sure that my husband and I had [covid-19] back in mid-March,” McCormick-Hocine said.
 The telltale sign was losing the ability to smell or taste for weeks.

 She had not received her results in the mail by Tuesday evening.
 If she finds that she has antibodies, she said, she’ll feel “a little bit of comfort” as she travels to Florida with her children this week, believing she is less at risk of getting sick again.